WS-JSNA/ws-jsna-netlify/_posts/2019-05-03-joint-health-and-wellbeing-strategy.markdown

 * There is a reduction in the number of older people having falls
 * People receive good quality end of life care and have a good death

-The Strategy can be downloaded here.
-Further information about the Health and Wellbeing Board is also available on the HWB website www.westsussex.gov.uk/hwb
+The strategy and supporting documents can be downloaded below.
+[Further information about the West Sussex Health and Wellbeing Board](www.westsussex.gov.uk/hwb) is also available on its website.

 ## Downloads
 * [West Sussex Joint Health and Wellbeing Strategy 2019 – 2024 pdf](/assets/core/FINAL-JHWS-2019-2024.pdf)